Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the tubes.

 Complications of Salpingitis

-Some of the complications that may occur are:
+Some of the complications that can occur in women suffering from salpingitis are the following:

 - Chronic pelvic pain.